StarLumos/blue-crab-settings/README.md

 You are already using the newest resolvable versions listed in the 'Resolvable' column.
 Newer versions, listed in 'Latest', may not be mutually compatible.
 ```
+If this isn't the case, be sure to run any commands suggested by the program.
+It may be `flutter pub upgrade --major-versions` a second time, which is fine.

 After run all of these commands, you're set to start coding!
 All files to edit will be in the folder `lib` in files ending in `.dart`.